 Where can I get Pokémon with good IVs?

-The Friend Safari is a good place to start.
+In Generation 6, the Friend Safari is a good place to start.
 Every Pokémon you catch there will have at least two perfect IVs.
 For beginners, I highly recommend adding someone who has a Ditto in their Friend Safari, because Ditto can breed with anything that is able to breed, so if you catch many Ditto with different combinations of two perfect IVs, you'll have a much, much easier time with IV breeding.
+In Generation 7, SOS chaining is a way to get Pokemon with higher IVs.

 You can also often get Pokémon with multiple perfect IVs through Wonder Trade; many players wonder trade away their hatched Pokémon that only have perfect IVs in a few stats, because they want perfect IVs in all stats.
-Getting these Pokémon is a huge help for breeders, especially if you don't have access to a Friend Safari with a Ditto.
+Getting these Pokémon is a huge help for breeders, especially if you don't have access to a Ditto with good IVs.

 If a Pokémon forgets an Egg Move, can it be retaught by the Move Reminder person?

-As of Generation VI, Madame ReminderXY / the Move ManiacORAS can reteach any Egg Move that a Pokémon was born with but since forgot.
-(This only applies to Pokémon born/obtained in a Generation VI game.)
+As of Generation VI, Madame ReminderXY , the Move ManiacORAS, or Madam MemorialSMUSUM can reteach any Egg Move that a Pokémon was born with but since forgot.
+(This only applies to Pokémon born/obtained in a Generation 6 or 7 game.)

 If a Pokémon reaches a level where it would learn enough moves to forget an Egg Move while it is in Day Care, does it stop passing the move down to its offspring?

 As long as you do not take the Pokémon out, the Pokémon will continue to pass on Egg Moves to its offspring, even if it has technically forgotten them already.
-However, if you do take it out for whatever reason, you can reteach the Egg Move(s) by visiting Madame ReminderXY / the Move ManiacORAS.
+However, if you do take it out for whatever reason, you can reteach the Egg Move(s) by visiting Madame ReminderXY , the Move ManiacORAS, or Madam MemorialSMUSUM.

 I lost my Destiny Knot, how can I get another?